Previous Post: Canoeing The Ogoki Reservoir – From Eight Flume Falls To “Moose Crossing”

 Day 11: “Moose Crossing” To Waboose Dam

-- weather: a bit of rain overnight and mix of sun and cloud the entire day; SW wind picked up in the afternoon
+- Weather: a bit of rain overnight and a mix of sun and cloud the entire day; SW wind picked up in the afternoon

 - Natural Resources Canada archived 1:50000 topo maps: d’Orsonnens Lake 052 I 16; Mojikit Lake 052 I 09; and Mahamo Lake 042 L 13.
 These maps all date to 1970 and are in b & w.

 - See NRC’s Toporama (here) for its current interactive coloured mapping and print what you need.